← Back to Blog

 This restored previous conversations, workspace state, and historical session data on my setup.

-Fixing Missing Extensions and Themes
+Restoring Missing Extensions and Themes in Antigravity

 Some extensions may still fail to appear after restoring the profile.
 This appears related to extension indexing after the update.